Watch out [you do] not [want] someone [to] possibly lead you astray.

 There is no "that" in the Greek.

-The negative used, "no," here is the Greek negative of a subjective opinion.
+The negative used, "no," here is the Greek negative of a subjective opinion, commands, and requests.
 The sense is that "you don't want" to do something, not that it isn't done or don't think something that might be true.
 To capture the sense of this negative in English, we have to insert a verbal phrase that changes the form of the English verb from the Greek.

 The Greek word translated as "man" in the singular means "anyone", "someone," and "anything."
 It is not the Greek word normally translated as "man".

 "Deceive" is from a verb that means "to cause to wander", "to lead astray", "to mislead", "to wander", "to stray," and "to be misled."
 The form indicates something that "might" or "possibly happens.

 NOTE: This verse is a response to a question from the apostles about the fall of the Temple.
 This question is translated as, "Tell us, when shall these things be? and what [shall be] the sign of thy coming, and of the end of the world?"
 This question makes sense from our current perspective (and common church teaching), but is it a good translation of what the apostles really asked?
 At this point, Christ had predicted his death, but it really didn't seem like the apostles believed it.
 They certainly don't seem focussed on a "second coming," though Christ had talked about being raised from the dead and.
 Nor were they focused on the "end of the world."
 Those ideas actually come, rightly or wrongly, from what he is about to say, not what he has said before.